 12 Impersonates any other student in connection with the examination The student who has impersonated shall be expelled from examination hall.
 The student is debarred from writing the remaining exams, and rusticated from the college fur one academic year during which period the student will not be permitted to write any exam.
 If the imposter is an outsider, he will be handed over to the police and a case is registered against him.
 The performance of the original student who has been impersonated, shall be cancelled in all the subjects of the examination including practical's and project work of that semester/year.
 The student is rusticated from the college for two consecutive years during which period the student will not be permitted to write any exam.
-The continuation of the course by the student is subject to the academic regulations in connection with forfeiture of seat 13 If any malpractice is detected which is not covered in the above clauses 1 to 12 it shall be reported to the college academic council for further action to award suitable punishment 14 Malpractice cases identified during session examination committee nominated by punishment.
-1030
+The continuation of the course by the student is subject to the academic regulations in connection with forfeiture of seat 13 If any malpractice is detected which is not shall be reported to the college academic conpunishment 14 Malpractice cases identified during session examination committee nominated by punishment.
+2000